 The Art of Pyramid Hill

-Here you will find images previewing the artwork featured at Pyramid Hill Sculpture Park.
-Take a look at works in current and past contemporary exhibitions, as well as pieces from our permanent collections both outdoors and within the walls of the Ancient Sculpture Museum.
+Here you will find upcoming exhibition opportunities as well as images of the artwork featured at Pyramid Hill Sculpture Park.
+Take a look at works in current and past contemporary exhibitions, as well as pieces from both our outdoor and indoor permanent collections including those artifacts housed within the walls of the Ancient Sculpture Museum.
 Click on an image to get a closer look!

 Open through November 2021

 Put on in conjunction with the Mid-South Sculpture Alliance, this exhibition displays nine outdoor sculptures, including a mix of abstract and representational work from artists around the country.

 The MSA is a membership based non-profit and is an affiliate organization of the International Sculpture Center (ISC).
 Its membership is open to anyone, anywhere with an interest in and commitment to the field of sculpture.
 As an organization, the mission of MSA is to advance the creation and awareness of sculpture in its many and varied forms, and seeks to encourage the understanding that sculpture educates, effects social change, and engages artists, art professionals, and the community in dialogue.

 Icelandic sculpture Steinunn Thorarinsdottir utilizes figurative sculpture to explore the human condition, creating androgynous and deliberately anonymous human figures to examine the ways in which humans relate to the environment and to one another.
 BORDERS consists of a series of eleven pairs of cast iron and cast aluminium life-size sculptures.
 The figures in the exhibit emphasize the fact that all humans are connected despite our differences.